verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

       ...
     }
 ```
+After the ConfigMap is created, the dashboard gets loaded in Grafana.

-You can also create a ConfigMap from a file using `kubectl create configmap`, or generate ConfigMap from files.
+Alternatively, you can create a ConfigMap from a file using `kubectl create configmap`, or generate ConfigMap from files.
 See [Create a ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-a-configmap).

 You can use dashboard ConfigMaps to deploy custom dashboards; these dashboards can be modified but cannot be saved in Grafana.
-If you want to modify the dashboard, then update the ConfigMap, or save it as a new dashboard from the Grafana UI.
+If you want to modify the dashboard, then either update the ConfigMap or save the dashboard to a new location from the Grafana console.